 Purchase and sale agreements.
 If you’re ready to purchase or sell goods and services, you will need to make sure your interests and rights are protected.
 These agreements should specify critical details such as the identity or nature of the good or service; the full price; the expected delivery or performance date; and much more.

 Mergers and acquisitions (M&A).
-These are sometimes complex business deals that effectively combine two or more companies with the goal of maximizing profits, minimizing costs, and branching into new markets or locations.
+These are sometimes complex business deals that effectively combine two or more companies to maximize profits, minimize costs, and branch into new markets or locations.
 We advise both buyers and sellers in all types of M&As and handle critical steps like due diligence and negotiating the terms of the deal.